NickWaldock/practice-log/testing.md

   <tr>
     <td>Option 1 - Push Log Data Function</td>
     <td>n/a</td>
-    <td>Function takes the "data" variable and saves it via API in the "log-practice" spreadsheet -> "log" worksheet in a new row.</td>
+    <td>Function takes the "data" variable and saves it via API in the "practice_log" spreadsheet -> "log" worksheet in a new row.</td>
     <td>Function works as intended.
 Data visible in spreadsheet</td>
     <td>Pass</td>
   </tr>